Skip to content

 Exam traps

-• EID and RLOC are different roles.
-Do not treat them as synonyms.
+• EID and RLOC are different roles, not synonyms.

 • The underlay must route between RLOCs.

-• The mapping system is the control-plane piece that lets xTRs find remote EIDs.
+• The mapping system is the control point that lets xTRs find remote EIDs.

-• ITR encapsulates.
-ETR decapsulates. xTR does both.
+• The ITR encapsulates.
+The ETR decapsulates.
+The xTR does both.

-• LISP is a describe-level topic in ENCOR 2.3, so focus on concepts and packet walk.
+• LISP is describe-level in ENCOR.
+Focus on concepts and the packet walk.